KarolinHem/TESTING/ejbca-ce-github.md

 * See release information: **[EJBCA Release information](https://docs.keyfactor.com/ejbca/latest/ejbca-release-information)**.
 * Read more on the open-source project website: **[EJBCA website](https://www.ejbca.org/)**.
 * Learn more about the differences between Community and Enterprise: **[EJBCA Community vs Enterprise](https://www.ejbca.org/community-vs-enterprise/)**.

-### Enterprise Support
-The Enterprise edition is a licensed software backed by professional support services.
-[Get in contact](https://www.keyfactor.com/contact-us/) to learn more.

 ## Open-Source License
 EJBCA Community is licensed under the LGPL license, please see **[LICENSE](LICENSE)**.